DewofyourYouth/backend-cocktail-app/README.md

 # Cocktail App

-## This is an app for keeping track of cocktail recipes
+This is an app for keeping track of cocktail recipes and sharing them on social media in an appealing format.

 ### Done